 Leakages can further increase corrosion and rust or even cause structural damage to your house.
 You will also waste a lot of water and have inefficient heating.

-If you notice these problems in your Arvada, CO, home, consult our experts at Vectra Mechanical Residential and Commercial HVAC for planned HVAC maintenance or a boiler replacement.
+If you notice these problems in your Arvada, CO, home, consult our experts at Vectra Mechanical HVAC, Electrical and Plumbing for planned HVAC maintenance or a boiler replacement.

 Image provided by iStock